aleks-alexandrov/webapp/README.md

 This repository contains a PHP Quiz demo application, running on Wordpress.

+You can access the website by browsing http://demoquiz-wordpress.mouf-php.com

 It is part of a wider demo, showcasing how to deploy on **same code** in many different environments.

 Installation
 ------------